dortania/OpenCore-Install-Guide/AMD-config.md

 * **boot-args**:
   * `-v` - this enables verbose mode, which shows all the behind-the-scenes text that scrolls by as you're booting instead of the Apple logo and progress bar.
 It's invaluable to any Hackintosher, as it gives you an inside look at the boot process, and can help you identify issues, problem kexts, etc.
-  * `debug=0x100` - this prevents a reboot on a kernel panic.
+  * `debug=0x100` - this disables macOS's watchdog which helps prevents a reboot on a kernel panic.
 That way you can \(hopefully\) glean some useful info and follow the breadcrumbs to get past the issues.

   * `keepsyms=1` - this is a companion setting to debug=0x100 that tells the OS to also print the symbols on a kernel panic.
 That can give some more helpful insight as to what's causing the panic itself.
   * `npci=0x2000` - This disables some PCI debugging related to `kIOPCIConfiguratorPFM64`, alternative is `npci= 0x3000` which disables debuging related to `gIOPCITunnelledKey`.
 Required for when getting stuck on `PCI Start Configuration` as these properties either cannot be found or some other issue with them.